Wong Kar-wai: Legacy

 Wong is an important figure in contemporary cinema, regarded as one of the best filmmakers of his generation.
 His reputation as a maverick began early in his career: in the 1996 Encyclopedia of Chinese Film, Wong was described as having "already established a secure reputation as one of the most daring avant-garde filmmakers" of Chinese cinema.
 Authors Zhang and Xiao concluded that he "occupies a special place in contemporary film history", and had already "exerted a sizeable impact".
-With the subsequent release of Happy Together and In the Mood for Love, Wong's international standing grew further, and in 2002 voters for the British Film Institute named him the third greatest director of the previous quarter-century.
+With the subsequent release of Happy Together and In the Mood for Love, Wong's international standing grew, and in 2002 voters for the British Film Institute named him the third-greatest director of the previous quarter-century.
 In 2015, Variety named him an icon of arthouse cinema.

 The East Asian scholar Daniel Martin describes Wong's output as "among the most internationally accessible and critically acclaimed Hong Kong films of all time".
 Because of this status abroad, Wong is seen as a pivotal figure in his local industry; Julian Stringer says he is "central to the contemporary Chinese cinema renaissance", Gary Bettinson describes him as "a beacon of Hong Kong cinema" who "has kept that industry in the public spotlight", and Film4 designate him the filmmaker from China with the greatest impact.
 Together with Zhang Yimou, Wong is seen by the historian Philip Kemp as representing the "internationalisation" of East Asian cinema.
 Domestically, his films were generally not financial successes, but he has been consistently well-awarded by local bodies.
-From early on, he was regarded as Hong Kong's "enfant terrible" and one of their most iconoclastic filmmakers.
+From early on, he was regarded as Hong Kong's enfant terrible and one of its most iconoclastic filmmakers.
 Despite this, he has been recognised in both cult and mainstream circles, producing art films that receive commercial exposure.
 He is known for confounding audiences, as he adopts established genres and subverts them with experimental techniques.